FabianLins/flyout_menu/README.md

 There are no known bugs.
 If you find one please write me an e-Mail.

 # Browser Compatibility
 The browser compatibility is not tested carefully.
 However, after removing the variables the menu works in IE 11.
-Even with variables it works in the latest Firefox and Chrome version.
+Even with variables it works in the latest Firefox and Chrome versions.